Cornus officinalis

 -

-This deciduous large shrub or small tree has picturesque multi-stemmed, low branches with an open oval to round habit.
-It prefers acidic well-drained soil in full sun to partial shade, but protection from hot summer afternoon sun.
+It prefers acidic, well-drained soil in full sun to partial shade, with protection from the hot summer afternoon sun.
 It can be challenging to find in the nursery trade but it is easy to transplant when young.
-It makes a great flowering tree with showy edible fruits, that works well in a woodland garden or naturalized area.
-Grown as a shrub you can use it as a foundation planting or a hedge.

 Seasons of Interest:

-Insects, Diseases and Other Problems: No serious insect or disease problems.
+Insects, Diseases, and Other Problems: No serious insect or disease problems.
 Suckering can be weedy, so promptly remove them to avoid spread.

 - See this plant in the following landscape: